If you’re wondering how to write website content, then you’ve probably already dabbled a little and realized that it’s harder than it looks.

 The mistake is writing content that’s focused on you and your business.

-And the trick to writing awesome website content starts with using customer-centric language.
+The trick to writing awesome website content that converts starts with using customer-centric language.

 Obviously, there’s a lot more that goes into writing web content, but if you’re not using customer-centric language, your efforts are going to be so held back that you might as well not even try.

-This Is the Key — This is How to Write Content for a Website That’s Effective, That Generates Traffic/Leads/Sales
+How to Write Content for a Website That Generates Traffic, Leads, and Sales

-The principle can apply to all types of communications with your customers and potential leads, but primarily, it applies to these:
+The principle can apply to all types of communications with your customers and potential leads, but primarily, it applies to your:

-So, what does customer-centric language mean?
+What does customer-centric language mean?
 Why does it matter?
 What does it look like in practice?
-Let’s discuss.

 Remember in high school when your teacher told you that you weren’t allowed to use personal pronouns in your essays anymore?

-(Please, for me, don’t refer to your customer as “one” on your website.)
+Don’t refer to your customer as “one” on your website.

 Write for and About Your Customer